LOSXinfinity/One_Piece_GrandLine/README.md

 # Grand Line Fizz — One Piece 3D Drink Landing Page

 A One Piece 3d landing page (Next.js + GSAP + React Three Fiber).
-Prismic CMS has been removed — all copy is hardcoded, so it runs standalone.

 ## Run it